visgraf/mrnet/docs/tutorial/trainimage.md

 from mrnet.training.utils import load_hyperparameters, get_optim_handler
 ```

-Setting a random seed for reproducibility and reading hyperparameters.
+We set a random seed for reproducibility, and read the hyperparameters from a YAML file to the `hyper` dictionary.

 ```python
 torch.manual_seed(777)